bwack/C64-Saver-bwack/README.md

 ## The old design
 I have decided to release my older C64 Saver v1.
 The board that fits inside a connector.
 Time and skill is super high on this product so be warned !
 (SMD 0603, solder blob connections, tight spaces and short circuit hazards).

+## Gerbers
+If you are looking for gerbers, click the releases tab.
+There you will find a zip file of gerber for each release.

 ## Changelog:
 - C64 Saver 2.2
   - R1 was rotated.